Blake Beavan

-Blake William Beavan (born January 17, 1989) is an American former professional baseball pitcher.
-A first-round draft pick in the 2007 MLB Draft by the Texas Rangers, Beavan was traded to the Seattle Mariners in 2010 in a package of prospects for Cliff Lee.
-In 2011, he made his Major League Baseball (MLB) debut with the Mariners.
+Blake William Beavan (born January 17, 1989) is an American former professional baseball pitcher with the Seattle Mariners of Major League Baseball (MLB) from 2011 to 2014.
+A first-round draft pick in the 2007 MLB Draft by the Texas Rangers, Beavan was traded to Seattle in 2010 in a package of prospects for pitcher Cliff Lee.

 Early life

 Beavan began playing baseball at the age of 5 in the Irving Boys Baseball Association.

 Career

 Amateur career

 Beavan attended Irving High School in Irving, Texas.
 He was voted the district's freshman of the year in 2004.
 In 2006, his junior season, he led Irving to the playoffs for the first time since 1999.
 He had the lowest earned run average (ERA), 0.36, in Class 5A.
 That year, he played for the United States junior national baseball team and competed in the 2006 World Junior Baseball Championship.
 He also won Baseball America's 2006 Youth Player of the Year award, as the United States won the silver medal.

 In 2007, his senior season in high school, Beavan compiled a 9–2 win–loss record, a 0.19 ERA, and 139 strikeouts in 73 innings pitched, allowing only two earned runs in 11 starts.
 He threw a perfect game in March 2007.
 In recognition of his achievements, Beavan was named 2007 Texas high school player of the year.
 Beavan committed to attend Navarro College, a junior college in Corsicana, Texas, where he intended to play college baseball.